 While there are a couple of stipulations that can be frustrating, overall the Old Navy return policy has been relatively fair toward me as a shopper — though their return window did shorten in 2022 to just 30 days.
 Today, I’ll show you everything you need to know to help the return process go smoothly.

 1. The Old Navy return policy now gives you only 30 days for returns.

-Whether you’re shopping online or in a physical store, you have 30 days to return your items.
-If it’s an online purchase, the clock starts ticking on the 30-day return window on the day the item is shipped.
+Whether you’re shopping online or in a physical store, you have 30 days to return your Old Navy items.
+If it’s an online purchase, the clock starts ticking for the 30-day return window on the day the item is shipped.

 2. Old Navy may accept returns after 30 days for store credit.

 After the 30 days are up, you can still try to return your item for store credit, but that’s totally up to the associate or manager.
 So you could potentially be out of luck depending on who’s helping you.

-You’ll stand a greater chance of successfully returning your item for store credit if you have your receipt and tags and the item is still in stock at Old Navy after the 30-day return window closes.
+You’ll stand a greater chance of successfully returning your item for store credit if you have your receipt and tags, and if the item is still in stock at Old Navy after the 30-day return window closes.
 If all of those things check off, you’ll likely get store credit — at the item’s current selling price.

 For example, I bought a dress for $17.99, and when I went to return it two months later — with its tags and my original receipt — I ended up getting $14.99 back in store credit because it was on sale for $3 less.

 TIP: If the item is an exclusive online item, you can’t return it in store past the 30-day mark.
 You’ll have to contact Customer Service and speak to them.

 3. You can make an Old Navy return without a receipt.